CHAPTER 11

 A. After any notice and order issued pursuant to this chapter shall have become final, no person to whom any such order is directed shall fail, neglect or refuse to obey any such order.
 Any person who fails to comply with any such order or decision after notice thereof is guilty of a misdemeanor.

-B. If, after any notice and order has become final, the person(s) to whom such order has been directed shall fail, neglect or refuse to obey such order after notice thereof, the city manager/designee may, without further notice:
+B. If, after any notice and order has become final, the person(s) to whom such order has been directed shall fail, neglect or refuse to obey such order after notice thereof, the City Manager/designee may, without further notice:

 1. Refer the person for criminal prosecution;

 2. Institute an appropriate action to abate the conditions that constitute a public nuisance.
-The city manager or his designee may cause the same to be abated by city forces or a private contractor.
+The City Manager or his designee may cause the same to be abated by City forces or a private contractor.

-3. Whenever the city manager or his designee determines that a public nuisance is so imminently dangerous to life or adjacent property that such condition must be immediately removed, repaired or isolated, the city manager/designee shall notify such person, or persons, of the danger involved and require that such condition be immediately removed, repaired or isolated so as to preclude harm to any person or property.
+3. Whenever the City Manager or his designee determines that a public nuisance is so imminently dangerous to life or adjacent property that such condition must be immediately removed, repaired or isolated, the City Manager/designee shall notify such person, or persons, of the danger involved and require that such condition be immediately removed, repaired or isolated so as to preclude harm to any person or property.

 §3417 RECORD OF ABATEMENT COSTS

-A. If abatement action is taken by the city, all costs of the abatement will be assessed against the property and will attach as a lien until paid.
+A. If abatement action is taken by the City, all costs of the abatement will be assessed against the property and will attach as a lien until paid.

-Costs of expenses for which the city may be reimbursed shall begin to accrue at the time the city first receives a complaint regarding a problem on the property.
+Costs of expenses for which the City may be reimbursed shall begin to accrue at the time the City first receives a complaint regarding a problem on the property.

 Costs and expenses may be recovered even if the nuisance is corrected voluntarily, subsequent to the issuance of an abatement order.
 No fees shall be due and owing if an appeal is filed and the appeal is sustained.
-All fees shall be a personal obligation of the owner and a lien upon the property and are due and payable within thirty (30) days of issuance of the notice and order or closing of the file respectively; provided that if an appeal is filed, the fees shall be due and payable upon a final decision on the appeal.
-Any fee not paid within that time shall be payable to the city.
+All fees shall be a personal obligation of the owner and manager and a lien upon the property and are due and payable within thirty (30) days of issuance of the notice and order or closing of the file respectively; provided, that if an appeal is filed, the fees shall be due and payable upon a final decision on the appeal.
+Any fee not paid within that time shall be payable to the City.

-C. The city council shall set the matter for hearing to determine the correctness or reasonableness, or both, of such costs, and shall serve notice thereof.
+C. The City Council shall set the matter for hearing to determine the correctness or reasonableness, or both, of such costs, and shall serve notice thereof.

-D. Proof of said service shall be made by declaration under penalty of perjury filed with the city clerk.
+D. Proof of said service shall be made by declaration under penalty of perjury filed with the City Clerk.
 (Ord.
-1039, §1, adopted 2002)
+1039, §1, adopted 2002; Ord.
+1247, §1, adopted 2024)

 §3418 ABATEMENT COST HEARING AND PROCEEDINGS